CaroleK/showme_pooa/README.md

 The project consists in creating an Android application that allows a user to manage the watching of his shows:

 * The user can make a list of shows that he is watching.
-Note : When adding a show to the list of watching shows the user has access to the summarry of the show, the list of episodes, the actors present in the show.
+Note : When adding a show to the list of watching shows the user has access to the summary of the show, the list of episodes, the actors present in the show.
 The user can also indicate the last episode he watched.

 * The user can follow the last episode watched of each show and increment it easily